 Walt Disney World parks are known for their incredible snacks.
 To that end, there are seemingly endless options to suit just about any taste preference.

 Another fan-favorite salty snack is the Mickey Pretzel.
-This buttery soft snack is twisted into the shape of the main Mouse.
-Like popcorn, you can find Mickey Pretzels at multiple locations at any of the Walt Disney World Resort theme parks.
+This buttery soft snack is twisted into the shape of the main mouse.

-Guests with a sweet tooth will have plenty of opportunities to satisfy cravings on their Disney vacation.
+Guests with a sweet tooth also will have plenty of opportunities to satisfy cravings on their Disney vacation.
+Notably, the Cheshire Cat Tail is a beloved treat.

 What is the Cheshire Cat Tail at Magic Kingdom?